abduulrahmankhalid/Bondora-Financial-Risk-Prediction/README.md

 - Finally we Checked accuracy predicting the Whole Data
-  - For the Classification Modeling , the Accuracu was pretty good about 94%.
+  - For the Classification Modeling , the Accuracy was pretty good about 94%.
-  - For the Regression Modeling, it had a Slight Inrease in Some of the Models.
+  - For the Regression Modeling, it had a Slighly Inrease in Some of the Models.

 - **You Can refert to these steps in the [Piplines Notebook](https://github.com/abduulrahmankhalid/Bondora-Financial-Risk-Prediction/blob/main/Regression_Modeling_Team_A.ipynb)**

+# **Deployment**

+- We Began with Making the Front End to the Web Application, Then Implementing the Prediction Function and making sure to pass the required inputs , and it's returning the proper outputs.

+- After Making Sure the Web app was Running Correctly , Giving Same Results we had Befor.
+We Proceed with Deployment

+- We Deployed the Web App with **Render.com** , After Installing the Required Dependencies on the Cloud Server.

+- You Can Check the Deployed Web App [Here](https://bondora-financial-risk-predictor.onrender.com/).